The center of the asymptotic Hecke category and unipotent character sheaves: Examples in infinite Coxeter groups

-\begin{theorem} Let $W$ be an $a(1)$-finite Coxeter group and let $c$ be a two-sided cell of $W$.
-Then one can choose an $H$-cell $h\subset c$ such that the asymptotic Hecke category $\mathcal{H}_W^h$ is equivalent to $\mathrm{Ad}(\mathcal{C}_n)$ for some $n$, i.e. the center and the $S$-matrix are the same as in the dihedral case as seen in \Autoref{thm:overview}. \begin{proof} Following \Autoref{cor:classification_a1finite} we can assume that $W$ is irreducible.
-Let $s,t$ be generators of $W$ such that $m_{s,t}$ is maximal (i.e. we take the unique tuple $(s,t)$ such that $m_{s,t}$ is greater than $3$ if it exist).
+\begin{theorem} Let $W$ be an $a(1)$-finite Coxeter group and let $c\subseteq W_1$ be a two-sided cell.
+Then one can choose an $H$-cell $h\subset c$ such that the asymptotic Hecke category $\mathcal{H}_W^h$ is equivalent to $\mathrm{Ad}(\mathcal{C}_n)$ for some $n$, i.e. the center and the $S$-matrix are the same as in the dihedral case as seen in \Autoref{thm:overview}. \begin{proof} We assume that $W$ is irreducible.
+Let $s,t$ be generators of $W$ such that $m_{s,t}$ is maximal (i.e. we take the unique tuple $(s,t)$ such that $m_{s,t}$ is greater than $3$ if it exists).
 We now choose the $H$-cell starting and ending in $s$, $h\coloneqq h_{s,s}$.
 This cell is then the same as the $H$-cell of the subgroup generated only by $s$ and $t$, a dihedral group of order $2m_{s,t}$.
 All computations of $\mathcal{H}_W^h$ therefore reduce to the finite dihedral case. \end{proof} \end{theorem}

 \begin{example} One such Coxeter group has appeared in \cite[Figure 1]{belolipetsky2014kazhdanlusztig}.
 The Coxeter group is of type $W_{237}$ with generators $\langle r,s,t \mid r^2=s^2=t^2=(rs)^3=(st)^7=(rt)^2=1\rangle$.
-Following \Autoref{cor:enumeration_a(1)-finite} we can enumerate all elements of $a$-value $1$ by looking for paths corresponding to reduced expressions.
+Following \Autoref{cor:enumeration_a1-finite} we can enumerate all elements of the subregular cell by looking for paths corresponding to reduced expressions.
 We order these elements by starting and ending letter, i.e. we partition them into left and right cells:

 On the diagonal $H$-cell coming from the dihedral subgroup of type $I_2(7)$ the multiplication on the asymptotic Hecke algebra can be read of directly.
 We have for example $j_{sts}^2=j_s+j_{sts}+j_{ststs}$.
-Similarl<, one can work out the complete multifusion ring structure and get for example $j_{sr}j_{rststsr}=j_{stststr}$.
+Similarly, one can work out the complete multifusion ring structure and get for example $j_{sr}j_{rststsr}=j_{ststsr}$.
 The center of the asymptotic Hecke category has $14$ simple objects. \end{example}